 Final Thoughts

-Clearly, implementing accurate traceability can have significant benefits in the event of a food-borne illness.
+Clearly, implementing accurate traceability can have significant benefits in the event of a foodborne illness.
 However, it also has benefits on non-emergency days.
 Traceability can provide your buyers and customers with more reasons to purchase from you.

-Farmbrite can not only save the time it takes to track the information necessary for traceability, it also offers easy accessibility to this info.
+Farmbrite can not only save the time it takes to track the information necessary for traceability, but it also offers easy accessibility to this info.
 Try Farmbrite for free.

 Additional Resources